Student Summer School 2018

 Cost: AUS$1650 ($1500+ 10% GST) Including tuition, accommodation, all meals, ferry transfers, scenic Pittwater Cruise, coach excursion to houses, visit to Richard Leplastrier house Lovett Bay, visit to Peter Stutchbury offices Newport

-Applications: You are required to submit an online application, only 30 places available, preference will be given to 'senior' architecture students with more than three years architectural education, successful completion of at least two years is a minimum requirement.
+Applications: ONLY 8 PLACES REMAINING AT 20 NOVEMBER.
+Please submit an online application NOW, total 32 places available, preference will be given to 'senior' architecture students with more than three years architectural education, successful completion of at least two years is a minimum requirement.
 Following receipt of applications, offers will be made, based on credentials, with preference to early applicants.

 Payment: Please send NO money until an offer is made.
 Payment of a non-refundable booking deposit of 25% will be required to confirm acceptance of an offer of a place.
 Balance of payment will be due by – latest mid-January 2018.
 If these deadlines are not met, places will be offered to other candidates.
 Payment instructions will be advised when offers are made.